 You’ve likely heard “free” electricity plans advertised from companies like Reliant Energy and Gexa Energy, and wondered if there was a catch.

-These plans do help cut electricity bills for some homes, and at HomeEnergyClub.com, we explain the pros and cons of energy plans offering “free” electricity, so you can determine whether such a plan benefits homeowners with your electricity usage patterns.
+These plans (such as “free nights and weekends”) do help cut electricity bills for some homes, and at HomeEnergyClub.com, we explain the pros and cons of energy plans offering “free” electricity, so you can determine whether such a plan benefits homeowners with your electricity usage patterns.

-Such “free” plans are also called “time of use” plans because they provide no-cost energy during specific days and times, but have offsetting high-priced energy during non-free periods.
+Such free electricity usage plans are also called “time of use” plans because they provide no-cost energy during specific days and times, but have offsetting high-priced energy during non-free periods.
 For many Texas residents, time-of-use plans can be consumer-friendly, but it depends on when a homeowner uses most of their energy.

 |Plan Name||Plan Length||Rate|